 Careers in Accounting

-While the foundation of accounting is based on uniform accounting practices, there are many different ways for accountants to apply these principles.
+While the foundation of accounting is based on uniform accounting practices, there are many different ways for accountants to apply these core principles.

 Government and Non Profit accounting jobs:

 - Cost Estimator

 - Enrolled Agent

 - Tax Attorney

 Private Accounting Jobs:

 - Accounting Information System Specialist